 San Diego was chosen as the seminary’s location because it is a community of ethnic diversity, burgeoning growth, enormous spiritual need, a large concentration of military personnel, and proximity to Mexico – factors offering unlimited opportunities for cross-cultural ministry experiences.

 Currently, 300 women and men study at the San Diego campus.
-These students represent a wide variety of vocational, cultural, and denominational backgrounds, with undergraduate degrees from colleges and universities across the country and around the world.
-A wide diversity in age and ministry experience exists among the students.
+These students represent a wide range of ages, ministry and vocational experience, cultural and denominational backgrounds, with undergraduate degrees from colleges and universities across the country and around the world.
 While some students enter seminary immediately following college graduation, others come to seminary in the midst of a career change, sensing God’s call to ministry later in life.
 Bethel Seminary San Diego welcomes such differences and the enrichment they bring to the community.

 Southern California is a unique place, offering wonderful climate and geography as well as many enviable recreational opportunities.
 It is a region characterized by energetic innovation, frequently giving birth to trends that preview the future of the country and the world.

 Bethel Seminary San Diego is geographically and spiritually positioned to touch the hearts of a diverse population.
 With its proximity to Mexico, San Diego provides a vigorous Hispanic-American community.
 The South and Southeast Asian influence can be felt in nearly every neighborhood as San Diego is becoming an increasingly strategic partner with Asian countries on the dynamic Pacific Rim.
 The seminary’s student body, faculty, and staff represent this rich ethnic and cultural diversity.

 Since many graduate students juggle career, ministry, family life, and studies, classes at the San Diego campus are conveniently scheduled during afternoons and evenings.